itkhanz/REST-Assured-API-Testing/RESTAssured-OC/README.md

 * `Error` represents tha main Json object i.e. error key, and `InnerError` class represents the nested json object that represents the fields status and message.
 * We can use the Builder pattern to set the properties of object at once.
-This can be done by going to the setters of Name, Description, and public and returning th object of same class:
+This can be done by going to the setters of Name, Description, and public and returning the object of same class:

 ```java
     @JsonProperty("description")